 Here are a few items to consider when planning the construction of your new home:

 A home’s baseload energy usage (energy usage without heating or cooling) is largely dominated by water heating.
 A simple water heater can contribute as much as 40% of a typical home’s baseload energy usage!
-By using a more efficient water heater, you can reduce your overall energy usage on a monthly basis, as the savings are not related to seasonal weather.
-By installing an advanced water heater, such as a heat pump water heater, or geo-thermal system, it could save you a considerable amount on your electric billing!
+By using a more efficient water heater, you can reduce your monthly overall energy usage, as the savings are not related to seasonal weather.